core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Each topic is represented as a link, where the link target is the URI of the corresponding topic resource.

-Publication and subscription to a topic occur at a link, where the link target is the URI of the corresponding topic-data resource.
+Publication and subscription to a topic occur at the target of a link, which is is the URI of the corresponding topic-data resource.
 Such a link is specified by the "topic-data" topic property within the topic resource (see {{topic-properties}}).

 A topic resource can also be simply called "topic".